Upgrade to PatternFly 6

 Run tokens-update

-This codemod updates global color variables to a temporary hot pink color (--pf-t--temp--dev--tbd, or t_temp_dev_tbd when using React tokens) to visibly mark the places where you will have to manually replace tokens.
-For other global variables (like spacers, font size, or box shadows), this codemod will attempt to provide an auto-fix to match the same value (or the closest one).
+This codemod updates global color variables in .js and .tsx files to a temporary hot pink color to visibly mark the places where you need to manually replace tokens (--pf-t--temp--dev--tbd, or t_temp_dev_tbd when using React tokens).
+For other global variables (like spacers, font size, or box shadows), it will attempt to provide an auto-fix to match the same or closest value.

 This codemod works both for CSS variables and React tokens.
 For example: